 From these humble beginnings a venerable August long-weekend institution has emerged: the Edmonton Heritage Festival is now in its 40th year of operation, and has grown from a one-day event into a three-day celebration of cultural diversity with pavilions ranging from Aboriginal to Welsh, and all points between.

-Since its inception, attendance at The Edmonton Heritage Festival has, with a few weather-related exceptions, climbed steadily, culminating in a record 350,000–360,000 people in attendance during the 2012 edition.
-Our mission is to promote public awareness, understanding and appreciation for cultural diversity through an annual summer festival as well as to provide educational events, programs and/or projects on a year-round basis.
+Since its inception, attendance at the Edmonton Heritage Festival has, with a few weather-related exceptions, climbed steadily, culminating in a record 380,000–410,000 people in attendance during the 2013 edition.
+We continue to honour this legacy through our mission to promote public awareness, understanding and appreciation for cultural diversity through an annual summer festival as well as to provide educational events, programs and/or projects on a year-round basis.

 The Edmonton Heritage Festival is specifically designed to be a family-friendly, alcohol-free event, in which each pavilion is able independently offer a sampling of their unique foods, entertainment, arts and crafts, and customs.
 Patrons of the Edmonton Heritage Festival have also been responsible for making our event the Edmonton Food Bank’s single largest annual food drive, wherein approximately 50,000 kilograms of food is collected each year.